 Perhaps, probably and for some, certainly.
 But then you need to consider if you will use all the bells and whistles that a paying app gives you.

-Here is a quick list of some of the most popular paid writing tools with what I believe are the best free alternatives for new writers and publishers.
+Here is a quick list of some of the most popular paid writing tools with what I believe are the best alternatives to premium writing software for new writers and publishers.

 If you are new to writing, you don’t want to spend a lot of money to get started.
 You can find your feet with many great free programs.